Project: New 0.6Ha lettuce greenhouse

 Jonathan Barton, Director of Hyperion Grow Lights, commented:

-“Our previous installations for lettuce have been 100% LED but Pawel has made the right decision to go with hybrid lighting so he can benefit from the best of both systems during the cold Polish winters.
+“Our previous installations for lettuce have all been 100% LED but Pawel has made the right decision to first test LED in a hybrid installation, so he can benefit from the best of both systems during the cold Polish winters.
 The success of this test meant that 100% LED was the logical next step and we are delighted that Pawel decided to choose Hyperion again for this installation and we look forward to continuing to work together in the future.”